nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-1-12.md

 ### Security Updates

 - Added a trusted domain property in the nuxeo.conf file.
 Allows you to specify a list of domains to which navigation is allowed when using a multi repository configuration.
-Takes a list of domains separated by a comma (e.g., hyland.com, hyland.net).<br/>[[WEBUI-1511](https://jira.nuxeo.com/browse/WEBUI-1511)]
+Takes a list of domains separated by a comma (for example, hyland.com, hyland.net).<br/>[[WEBUI-1511](https://jira.nuxeo.com/browse/WEBUI-1511)]

 - Third-party library updated to benefit from security fixes: